BCCDC-DSI/Python/README.md

 | Google | ... if you would like to save your work done during the workshop |
 | Google, GitHub, Streamlit | ... if you would like to get the most out of the workshop |
 | [Google](https://accounts.google.com/v3/signin/identifier?continue=https%3A%2F%2Fmail.google.com%2Fmail%2Fu%2F0%2F&emr=1&followup=https%3A%2F%2Fmail.google.com%2Fmail%2Fu%2F0%2F&ifkv=ARZ0qKJlj6VIf3H8gET1BA2BD8q98Mm4xnSs68VLWCmFiPkNzPaJJzqZc710ymyW9iZ8fWezEDxlLg&osid=1&passive=1209600&service=mail&flowName=GlifWebSignIn&flowEntry=ServiceLogin&dsh=S-1207831730%3A1711210547935397&theme=mn&ddm=0), [GitHub](https://github.com/), [Streamlit](https://streamlit.io), [Kaggle](https://www.kaggle.com/) | ... if you would like to try out everything that was mentioned during the workshop |

-It will be fine to arrive without any new accounts of above, in which case, you can use a **shared Google account** and export your work before you leave the workshop.

 ## Resources